Top

 Strategy, Policy Development and Partnerships

-Mourne Heritage Trust’s framework for ‘Caring for Mourne’ is provided by the Mourne AONB Management Plan.
-Specifically, this sets a vision for protecting and enhancing the landscape, through collaboration with key partners.
+Mourne Heritage Trust’s ‘Caring for Mourne’ framework is guided by the Mourne AONB Management Plan, which sets a vision to protect and enhance the landscape through collaboration with key partners.

 Four interconnecting themes form the basis of the management plan:

-The Trust represents landscape priorities in local, national and international forums.
-Furthermore, it also contributes to policy development and best practice exchange.
+The Trust represents landscape priorities in local, national, and international forums, and contributes to policy development and sharing best practices.

 Examples of key networks include: